Penuel Baptist Chapel, Carmarthen

 Penuel Baptist Chapel, Carmarthen is a Baptist chapel and attached schoolroom in the town of Carmarthen, Carmarthenshire, Wales.
 The building dates from 1786 and is located on Priory Street, Carmarthen.
-It ceased to be an active place of worship in July 2024.
+It ceased being a Baptist chapel in July 2024.

 In October 2024, the chapel reopened to the public as Rowtons' Museum, a museum of the paranormal and spirituality owned and operated by the researchers Erik and Laura Rowton.
+Penuel also serves as an independent and multi-faith place of spiritual and religious worship, rooted in Spiritualist and Hermetic traditions.
+Gatherings focused on contemplative meditation and spiritual discussion are hosted at the chapel once a week.

 History

 Penuel Baptist Chapel can trace its origin to 1757, when linen-draper and part-time preacher Stephen Davies founded the first chapel on the opposite side of the road to Penuel's current location.
 Situated in Old Chapel Yard, the congregation was granted formal incorporation by the Baptist Association in 1778, with Davies as their pastor.
 Over the next several years, monies were raised for the building of a new chapel, which allowed the site to be purchased in 1786.
 The building was extended in 1797, before being rebuilt in 1817 and again in 1851–52.

 An adjoining schoolroom was added in 1886, built by the celebrated architect George Morgan of Carmarthen.
 The schoolroom hosted a variety of activities, including Temperance Society meetings, debates hosted by the Young People's Guild, and, in 1896, a two-hour lecture on "The Science of Phrenology".

 In 1909–10, Penuel Chapel was fully renovated, to such an extent that only the walls and roof remained from the previous building.
 Much of its current interior, including the organ and exceptional Canadian redwood pews and galleries, date from that time.